serial-commit-dev/Axiom_Project/README.md

 ## Overview

-**Axiom Project** is a science fair project designed to demonstrate how an ultrasonic sensor can be used to control a servo motor based on distance calculations, applying the Pythagorean theorem for sensor placement and range estimation.
+**IntelliToll System** is a science fair project designed to demonstrate how an ultrasonic sensor can be used to control a servo motor based on distance calculations, applying the Pythagorean theorem for sensor placement and range estimation.

 ## How It Works